Ceelog/phpdoc-en/src/language/variables/variable.md

 value will be used as the name of the property of `$foo`.
 This is also true if `$bar` is an array access.

-**Caution**

-Further dereferencing a variable property that is an array has different semantics between PHP 5 and PHP 7.
-The
-<a href="/migration70/incompatible.html#migration70.incompatible.variable-handling.indirect" class="link">PHP 7.0 migration guide</a>
-includes further details on the types of expressions that have changed, and how to place curly braces to avoid ambiguity.

 Curly braces may also be used, to clearly delimit the property name.
 They are most useful when accessing values within a property that contains an array, when the property name is made of multiple parts, or